lmondada/dphil-thesis/content/03_compiler/_index.md

 This thesis proposes interpreting quantum compilation as a graph transformation system (GTS).
 GTSs endow quantum compilation with well-defined semantics and strong theoretical foundations @Lack2005.
-They establish a practical, purely declarative framework in which compiler transformations can be defined, debugged and analysed.
+They establish a practical, purely declarative framework in which compiler transformations can be defined and studied.

 This allows us to decouple the semantics of quantum programs and the architecture specifics from the compiler infrastructure itself.
 We can thus